chr1sj0nes/go-cart/README.md

 go-cart
 =======

-A Go library for calculations with lines, shapes and solids in Cartesian space
+A Go library for calculations with points, lines and planes in Cartesian space